|Topics: WordPress · Subscriptions|

 In this section, we are going to go through one of our most popular features: the Subscription Button.
 We will walk you through how to create your own subscription (or time pass) button that you can post anywhere on your site - this is perfect for promoting your subscription offer in the header or in pop-ups.

-The button is generated using a WordPress shortcode - a WordPress-specific code that lets you do nifty things with very little effort.
-Shortcodes can embed files or create objects that would normally require lots of complicated, ugly code in just one line.
-In other words, ‘shortcode’ = ‘shortcut.’
+The button can be generated using a WordPress block or WordPress shortcode.
+Both of these methods allow you to create objects that would normally require lots of complicated, ugly code in just one line.

 The LaterPay WordPress Plugin provides you with a custom shortcode that allows you to quickly and easily generate a button to promote your LaterPay time pass or subscription.